 *** Unchanged text is omitted ***

-The cardinality of the set MA defines a total number M of PSFCH reception occasions corresponding to the HARQ-ACK information bits.
-A UE determines o0ACK,o1ACK,…,oOACK-1ACK HARQ-ACK information bits, for a total number of OACK HARQ-ACK information bits as ojACK = HARQ-ACK information bit for candidate PSSCH transmission with corresponding PSFCH reception with index j, for 0 ≤j<M, as described in Clause 16.5.
-If the UE does not receive a PSFCH in a PSFCH reception occasion, due to the UE not detecting a corresponding DCI format 3_0, the UE generates a NACK value for the PSFCH reception occasion.
+The cardinality of the set MA defines a total number M of occasions for candidate PSSCH transmissions with corresponding PSFCH reception occasions corresponding to the HARQ-ACK information bits.
+A UE determines o0ACK,o1ACK,…,oOACK-1ACK HARQ-ACK information bits, for a total number of OACK HARQ-ACK information bits as ojACK = HARQ-ACK information bit for candidate PSSCH transmission with index j with corresponding PSFCH reception, for 0 ≤j<M, as described in Clause 16.5.
+If the UE does not transmit a PSSCH in an occasion for candidate PSSCH transmission with corresponding PSFCH reception occasions, due to the UE not detecting a corresponding DCI format 3_0, the UE generates a NACK value for the occasion for candidate PSSCH transmission with corresponding PSFCH reception occasions.

 If OACK≤11, the UE determines a number of HARQ-ACK information bits nHARQ-ACK for obtaining a transmission power for a PUCCH, as described in Clause 7.2.1, as nHARQ-ACK=m=0M-1Nmreceived where Nmreceived is a number of HARQ-ACK information bits determined for corresponding PSSCH transmissions with corresponding PSFCH reception occasions in PSFCH reception occasion m.